MKastek/GCP-ACE-exam/exam-notes.md

 ### Project name
 Project name is set by the user at creation.
 It does not have to be unique.
 It can be changed after creation time.

+### Network endpoint groups
+Network Endopint Group (NEG) is a configuration object that specifies a group of backend endpoints or services.
+Internal http(s) load balancer can only use NEGs.

+### Best practice for permissions
+- Minimize the number of individual resources you have to set permissions for.

+### Use of service accounts in GKE
+When configuring access for GKE, you set up dedicated service accounts for each pod.
+You then use workload identity to map them to dedicated Kubernetes service accounts.